hks1/java-tutorial/src/main/java/com/tutorial/concurrency/volatile.md

 The above happens-before guarantee assures that the visibility guarantee of the volatile keyword are being enforced.

 # volatile is not always enough

+The _volatile_ keyword is a lightweight synchronization mechanism.

+The _volatile_ keyword does not provide thread safety **when non-atomic operations or composite operations are performed on shared variables**.

 > Example: [com.tutorial.concurrency.SynchronisedExample1](https://github.com/hks1/java-tutorial/blob/main/src/main/java/com/tutorial/concurrency/SynchronisedExample1.java)

 [race condition](https://jenkov.com/tutorials/java-concurrency/race-conditions-and-critical-sections.html) where multiple threads might read the same value of the volatile variable, generate a new value for the variable, and when writing the value back to main memory - overwrite each other's values.